markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 ![](Sets/toSetToList.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793196964094)

 You can take any collection and transform it into a set using the `toSet` operation.
-Effectively, it removes duplicates.
+Effectively, this is a way to remove duplicates.
 So if you do this with the `listHalved` or `setHalved` collections, you get a collection with 0, 1, 2, 3, 4, and 5.
-Its size size is 6, and the first three elements are 0, 1 and 2, as the tests show.
-Of course you first have to transform the duplicate-free set back to a list to be able to access it in an ordered way.
+Its size is 6, and the first three elements are 0, 1 and 2, as the tests show.
+Of course you first have to transform the duplicate-free set back to a list to be able to access it by position.